erigontech/erigon/docs/programmers_guide/guide.md

 The algorithm proceeds in steps, one step for each key-value pair, in the lexicographic order of the keys.
 At each step, it observes three keys (sequences of digits) - current, preceeding, and suceeding.
-It also has access to the dictionary of prefix groups, which starts off empty, and gets populated with entries of the form:
+It also has access to the stack of prefix groups, which starts off empty, and gets populated with tuple of the form:
-`prefix => {set of digits}`.
+`(prefix, set of digits)`.
 Algorithm's step can also be invoked recursively from another step, with current and preceeding keys specified by the caller.

 A step starts with computing the prefix of the smallest prefix group that the current key belongs to.
 It is either the common prefix of current key and the preceeding key or the common prefix of current key and the suceeding key, whichever is longer (if they are the same length, then they are also equal, so no ambiguity there).
-This max common prefix is looked up in the groups dictionary, to get the corresponding set of digits.
+This max common prefix is compared with the top of the `groups` stack, to get the corresponding set of digits.
-If there no entries with such prefix, an entry with an empty set of digits is assumed.
+If the top of the `groups` stack has a different prefix from the max common prefix, an empty set of digits is assumed.
 An extra digit will be added to the set of digits.
 It is the digit in the current key immediately following the max common prefix.
 The sequence of digits of the current key following that extra digit is the remainder (which could be empty).
 If this step of the algorithm was invoked on a key-value pair (non-recursively), then a `LEAF`